 Physics engine library for Unity 3D openly inspired by Open Dynamics Engine (ODE).
 Wanting more flexibility than I could get using PhysX, I started this Unity port of the open source project.
-The engine is written in C#, safe code, and is available either as binary or as source code for your Unity 3D project.
+The engine is written in C# with some parts making use of the burst compiler and C# Job System for better performances.

 It is possible to have PhysX and The Force Engine run side by side in your scene, therefore benefiting from the flexibility, accuracy and control of The Force Engine for gameplay features, and the speed and efficiency of PhysX for non gameplay features.

-The Force Engine has been developed and tested on standalone Windows platforms.
+The Force Engine has been developed and tested on standalone Windows and Android platforms.
 It should in theory run on all platforms.

 Stable but approximative